 “Seeking help for baby sleep and settling is usually the first reason parents contact Tweddle.
 Historically known as a Sleep School, Tweddle has evolved to offer a more gentle, holistic service including education around attachment and infant mental health.

-While we require a referral to care for your family, we’re happy to chat with you about our programs and even offer tours and information sessions if you are still unsure.
+You may self refer to Tweddle or speak to your health professional about completing an online referral.
+We’re happy to chat with you about our programs and even offer tours and information sessions if you are still unsure.
 We understand how exhaustion can impact parenting, relationships and mental health.
 Call us if you have any questions”

 Every year Tweddle’s specialised team of maternal and child health nurses, mothercraft nurses, social workers and early parenting practitioners provide support to over 4,000 families facing parenting challenges.

-Tweddle requires a health professional referral for our day stay and residential programs.
+You can either self refer to Tweddle or ask your health professional to complete a health professional referral for our day stay and residential programs.
 This ensures that we are providing the sort of wrap around services that connect families back to community supports.
 We offer day stay and residential programs, In Home services, MyTime, our peer support groups for parents of children with a disability, developmental delay or chronic illness, and parenting programs like Working Out Dads and Circle of Security.

 Tweddle has a commitment to honouring and celebrating diversity in all staff, volunteers, and families, including full participation in programs, policy formulation, and decision-making.
 We acknowledge the fundamental value and dignity of all individuals and pledge to creating and maintaining an environment that respects diverse traditions, heritages, and experiences.